-The average length of proceedings before first instance courts is between one and two years in commercial cases, and approximately up to one year in smaller and simpler cases as well as cases before specialist courts for labour law and for landlord and tenant matters.
+The average length of proceedings before first instance courts is between one and two years in commercial cases, and approximately up to one year in smaller and simpler cases, as well as cases before specialist courts for labour law and for landlord and tenant matters.
 In complex cases, the duration of the proceedings may be longer.
 1.4 What is your jurisdiction's local judiciary's approach to exclusive jurisdiction clauses?

-Domestic and foreign parties may agree on the court that shall have jurisdiction ratione loci over an existing or future pecuniary dispute ("vermögensrechtliche Streitigkeit") arising from a particular legal relationship.
+Under the SCCP and the Lugano Convention, parties may agree on the court that shall have jurisdiction ratione loci over an existing or future dispute arising from a particular legal relationship.
+Within the scope of the PILA, however, an exclusive jurisdiction clause is only admissible for pecuniary disputes ("vermögensrechtliche Streitigkeiten").

 Unless the parties' agreement provides otherwise, the agreed court's jurisdiction is exclusive.
-The parties' freedom to agree on the court competent ratione loci is excluded or limited in a few instances only.
+Generally, the agreement must be in writing or in any other form allowing it to be evidenced by text.
+The parties' freedom to agree on the competent court ratione loci is excluded or limited in a few instances only (e.g., a consumer cannot waive his statutory place of jurisdiction in advance).

-The designated Swiss court must honour an exclusive jurisdiction clause, unless none of the parties is domiciled in a Member State of the Lugano Convention and the law applicable to the merits of the case is not Swiss law.
+The designated Swiss court must honour an exclusive jurisdiction clause, unless none of the parties is domiciled in a Member State of the Lugano Convention, and the law applicable to the merits of the case is not Swiss law.